iggredible/Learn-Vim/ch13_the_global_command.md

 By passing `_` after `d`, Vim won't use up your scratch registers.

-## Reduce Multiple Empty Lines To One Empty Line
+## Reduce Multiple Empty Lines to One Empty Line

 If you have a text with multiple empty lines: